National Rugby League: Teams

 The NRL currently consists of seventeen clubs.
 Nine clubs are based within the Greater Sydney area (including one that also represents the Illawarra region south of Sydney), another in regional New South Wales, four in Queensland, and one each in Victoria, the Australian Capital Territory, and New Zealand.
 The league operates on a single group system, with no divisions or conferences and no relegation or promotion.

-A total of twenty-three clubs have played in the NRL since its first season in 1998.
+A total of twenty-five clubs have played in the NRL since its first season in 1998.
 Eleven clubs have been members for every season.

 Two of the clubs currently in the NRL were founded in 1908, the first year of rugby league competition in Australia: the Sydney Roosters (founded as 'Eastern Suburbs') and the South Sydney Rabbitohs.
 The Wests Tigers are a merger of two other foundation clubs: The Western Suburbs Magpies and the Balmain Tigers.